Confident Driving Starts with the Right Guidance

 You can reduce your probationary stage

-by up to six months, if:
+by up to six months, if you:

-resulting in a condition code (U) being
+• complete an approved driver training course resulting in a condition code (U) being added to your driving record

 • meet all other eligibility requirements